crytic/building-secure-contracts/not-so-smart-contracts/substrate/origins/README.md

 # Origins

 The origin of a call tells a dispatchable function where the call has come from.
+Origins are a way to implement access controls in the system.

 There are three types of origins that can used in the runtime:

 ```rust
 pub enum RawOrigin<AccountId> {